Regent's Park College, Oxford: Relocation to Oxford

 In 1927, the main portion of the site was purchased and the buildings, including various farm buildings and two wells in Pusey Street, were secured shortly afterwards from St John's College.
 The college appointed T Harold Hughes (1897–1949) as the architect for the site.
 Hughes was responsible for much extension and restoration work in Oxford, including Exeter College, Hertford College and Corpus Christi College.
 The first four students arrived in 1928.
 At this time, many of the classes were held at Mansfield College and other lectures were held at various other colleges.
 However, as early as 1924, Wheeler Robinson started to promote his plans for a new building scheme on the Oxford site to former students.
 Between 1935 and 1938, he and E. A. Payne spoke at various meetings and raised £20,000 of the £50,000 needed for the project.
 The foundation stones for Helwys Hall were laid on 21 July 1938.

 The Main Block, consisting of 16 study bedrooms, Helwys Hall, the College Library, the Senior Common Room and part of the building on Pusey Street, were constructed from 1938 to 1940.
 However, the outbreak of the Second World War along with a lack of funds meant that the ambitious plans for the completion of the quadrangle had to be put on hold.

 In 1957, Regent's Park College became a permanent private hall of the University of Oxford.
 During this period, the college once again started to accept non-ministerial undergraduates and new buildings on Pusey Street were erected to accommodate the college's growing size, thus completing the quadrangle.
 The Balding student accommodation block was built in 1960, and a large window was fitted in a three-storey high wall overlooking Balding Quadrangle behind the main quadrangle – allegedly the largest single pane of glass in Europe.
 In 1977, the Angus student accommodation block was built thus providing Balding Quadrangle with an extra side.
 Extra accommodation was built in Wheeler Robinson House in 1988.
 When Greyfriars closed in 2008 (having been a permanent private hall since 1958), the remaining 30 students joined Regent's Park College.
 When another permanent private hall, St Benet's Hall, closed in September 2022, 29 of St Benet's students joined Regent's.

 Beliefs

-The school has an inclusion policy which values the diversity of students.
+The school has an inclusive Christian mission statement.